-DENSE: Describes a wine that has concentrated aromas on the nose and palate.
-A good sign in young wines.
+DENSE: Describes a wine with concentrated aromas on the nose and palate.
+A promising sign in young wines.

-DIRTY: Covers any and all foul, rank, off-putting smells that can occur in a wine, including those caused by bad barrels or corks.
+DIRTY: Covers any foul, rank, off-putting smells in a wine, including those caused by bad barrels or corks.
 A sign of poor winemaking.

 DISGORGEMENT: A step in the traditional process of sparkling wine production wherein frozen sediment is removed from the neck of the bottle.

-DOSAGE: In bottle-fermented sparkling wines, a small amount of wine (usually sweet) that is added back to the bottle once the yeast sediment that collects in the neck of the bottle is removed.
+DOSAGE: In bottle-fermented sparkling wines, a small amount of wine (usually sweet) is added back to the bottle once the yeast sediment that collects in the bottle’s neck is removed.

 DRY: Having no perceptible taste of sugar.
-Most wine tasters begin to perceive sugar at levels of 0.5 percent to 0.7 percent.
+Most wine tasters begin to perceive sugar at 0.5 percent to 0.7 percent.

 DUMB: Describes a phase young wines undergo when their flavors and aromas are undeveloped.
 A synonym of closed.